rfo909/RForth/README.md

 When the base program stabilizes, it will get included internally in the interpreter (written in C), so it can execute automatically without having to be piped into the microcontroller every time.
+Plus it may exist in flash instead of RAM.

 Now we talk only Forth over the serial connection.